Rapid, sensitive, and specific identification of Metamycoplasma hominis from whole blood

 Not applicable

-A positive PCR result for the presence of a specific sequence found within the Metamycoplasma hominis tuf gene indicates the presence of M hominis DNA in the specimen.
+A positive polymerase chain reaction (PCR) result for the presence of a specific sequence found within the Metamycoplasma hominis tuf gene indicates the presence of M hominis DNA in the specimen.

 Interfering substances may affect the accuracy of this assay; results should always be interpreted in conjunction with clinical and epidemiological findings.

-Since Metamycoplasma hominis may be part of the normal flora, results should be interpreted accordingly.
+Since Metamycoplasma hominis may be part of the normal microbiota, results should be interpreted accordingly.

-This test does not detect other Metamycoplasmas or ureaplasmas (including Metamycoplasma pneumoniae, a common cause of community acquired pneumonia).
+This test does not detect other species of Metamycoplasma or Ureaplasma (including Metamycoplasma pneumoniae, a common cause of community acquired pneumonia).

-This PCR method employs a target-specific detection system including primers, as well as fluorescent resonance energy transfer (FRET) hybridization probes designed for the tuf gene of Metamycoplasma hominis.
+This polymerase chain reaction (PCR) method employs a target-specific detection system including primers, as well as fluorescent resonance energy transfer (FRET) hybridization probes designed for the tuf gene of Metamycoplasma hominis.
 The LightCycler instrument amplifies and monitors target nucleic acid sequences by fluorescence during PCR cycling.
 This is an automated PCR system that can rapidly detect amplified product development.
 The detection of amplified products is based on the FRET principle.
 For FRET product detection, a hybridization probe with a donor fluorophore, fluorescein, on the 3' end is excited by an external light source, which emits light that is absorbed by a second hybridization probe with an acceptor fluorophore, LC-Red 640, on the 5' end.
 The acceptor fluorophore then emits light of a different wavelength that is measured with a signal that is proportional to the amount of specific PCR product.
-The process is completed in a closed-tube system.(Cunningham SA, Mandrekar JN, Rosenblatt JE, Patel R: Rapid PCR Detection of Mycoplasma hominis, Ureaplasma urealyticum, and Ureaplasma parvum.
-Int J Bacteriol 2013 Jan 30, DOI: 10.1155/2013/168742)
+The process is completed in a closed-tube system.(Cunningham SA, Mandrekar JN, Rosenblatt JE, Patel R: Rapid PCR detection of Mycoplasma hominis, Ureaplasma urealyticum, and Ureaplasma parvum.
+Int J Bacteriol.
+2013;2013:168742. doi: 10.1155/2013/168742)

 Monday through Friday